Book a Tour

 Door-to-Door

-Hotel pickup and drop-off included, plus comfortable air-conditioned transport throughout the tour.
+Hotel pickup and drop-off from central Auckland accommodation, plus comfortable air-conditioned small-group transport throughout the entire day.

 Auckland FAQ

 Everything you need to know before touring Auckland.
 Can't find your answer?
-We're always happy to help.
+We're always happy to help — reach out directly.

 ⏱ How long is the Auckland city tour?